Using existing software when developing a medical device; a gift from the gods or a Trojan horse?

-On the other hand, if you find reported risks which are not sufficiently addressed, you need perform the necessary risk mitigation process steps described in 4.4.3 of the standard.
+On the other hand, if you find reported risks that are not sufficiently addressed, you need to perform the necessary risk mitigation process steps described in 4.4.3 of the standard.

 If you plan to modify the software before the next release, the changes must be part of the risk analysis.
 These modifications need to be made according to your IEC 62304 maintenance process, described in chapter 6 of the IEC 62304.

 Amendment I to IEC 62304 can be your friend, especially if your risk assessment concludes that the risks originating from the use of this software are acceptable.

 The most common scenario for having to bring an existing software into the folds of IEC 62304 is this: you developed a software prototype and, let’s be honest, you cut some quality corners during the rapid proof of concept phase.

 Now it turns out that management loves your work!
 They are truly impressed by its dazzling features and, moreover, how fast you were able to achieve such great results!
 Just quickly make it IEC 62304 compliant and get it to the market!